Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Introduction

-\begin{definition}[Combinatorial sphere] A $d$-dimensional psudomanifold $\s$ is said to be a \emph{combinatorial $d$-sphere}, if there exists a gradient vector field $\V$ on $\s$, having exactly two critical simplices, one $d$-dimensional and one $0$-dimensional. \end{definition}
+\begin{definition}[Combinatorial sphere] A $d$-dimensional pseudomanifold $\s$ is said to be a \emph{combinatorial $d$-sphere} (or simply, a \emph{combinatorial sphere}), if there exists a gradient vector field $\V$ on $\s$ having exactly two critical simplices, one of dimension $0$ and one of dimension $d$. \end{definition}